 Though it’s still not an outright knock out punch to the guts.
 Nor a deadly ax to the heart.
 Why?
 Because a movie this big, with a cast and story this huge, needs probably another half an hour only so the overall story progression doesn’t feel rushed.
 Like The Dark Knight or Rurouni Kenshin: The Legend Ends, Avengers: Infinity War‘s overall arc does feel rushed.
 And that’s something Avengers 4 will hopefully improve on.

 As it is, the movie just moves on with a rhythm that’s almost left unchanged throughout the movie, treating every skirmish, every death, every wounded hero or villain (both physically and emotionally) with almost equal importance.
 As such, Captain America’s behind the train introduction felt sweeter than Thor’s unexpected mid-battle entrance.
-While thoroughly surprising, Thor’s surprise return felt less climactic than it should be, just one brief moment in an already busy third act.
+While thoroughly surprising, Thor’s surprise return felt less climactic than it should be, just one brief moment in an already busy action sequence.

 Vision and Wanda get the spotlight their story needs while Iron Man’s relentless fight and last-gasp attempts to stop Thanos seemed like a lesser act of sacrifice even though that wasn’t the case.
 There are parts or scenes where I wished the movie had lingered on a little longer; like the one with Thanos and Gamora on Vormir and the one when Peter Parker “doesn’t feel so good” on Titan.